juweins/portfolio/001_event_stream_processing/Progress.md

 ### 2. Enabled the flexible use for multiple api.
 For this I had to change the function signature of the request function.
 Instead of using an explicit api structure (Exchange) I chose to return a generic json.
 This way I can use the same function for multiple api's.
 I still have to figure out how users may dynamically add new api's to the application, since the exchangerates api need a string literal (as of now).
 This problem may be solved by itself when I switch to exchangerates_api/latest.
 It may limit api configurability.
 Anyway, this will be adressed in a future feature.

+### 3. Implemented the azure read function. (& extended the CLI app)
+This function reads the data from the azure blob storage as defined in the config file.
+I will probably need the function in a future feature, for now it is just implemented for completeness.